 Public Use of Computers

 Visitors may use selected workstations in Research Services (1st Floor, Library Addition).
 These workstations provide basic Internet access to the library's electronic resources.
-Registration (good for one year and requiring a government-issued ID) and creation of a PIN are required to use these computers.
-Terminals for registering and creating a PIN are available in Research Services and the 24/7 Study Area.
+Registration (good for one year and requiring a government-issued ID) is required to use these computers.
+Terminals for registering are available in Research Services and the 24/7 Study Area.

 Use of these computers (identified by their yellow logo) is limited to two hours per day.
 Productivity, statistical, and multimedia software are not available to visitors due to licensing restrictions.
 However you may use free web-based services such as Google Docs.